-Current cellular wireless networks solely rely on the wired backbone by which all base stations are connected, implying that networks are fixed and constrained to a geographical area within a pre-defined boundary.
-Deployment of such a network takes time and cannot be set up in times of utmost emergency.
-Therefore, mobile multi-hop radio networks, also called ad hoc networks or peer-to-peer networks, play a critical role in places where a wired (central) backbone is neither available nor economical to build, such as law enforcement operations, battle field communications, disaster recovery situations, and so on.
-Such situations demand a network where all the nodes including the base stations are potentially mobile, and communication must be supported untethered between any two nodes.
+Mobile multi-hop radio networks, also called ad hoc or peer-to-peer networks, play a critical role in places where a wired (central) backbone is neither available nor economical to build.
+Deployment of cellular networks takes time and cannot be set up in times of utmost emergency.
+Typical examples of ad hoc networks are law enforcement operations, battle field communications, disaster recovery situations, and so on.
+Such situations demand a network where all the nodes including the base stations are potentially mobile, and communication must be supported unterhered between any two nodes.